All Episodes

 One of our residents said, no, it's the Mexican flag.

-I couple practical jokers, but the because everybody was going on on how many Mexican flags were seen at the protest.
+A couple practical jokers, because everybody was going on about how many Mexican flags were seen at the protest.

-Reagan high school principal, Robert Pambello was ordered to remove a Mexican flag Wednesday morning that he had hoisted below the U.S. and Texas flags that typically fly in front of his scruel, a symbol he agreed to fly to show support for his predominantly Hispanic student body.
+And from Houston, from the Houston Chronicle, Reagan High School principal Robert Pambello was ordered to remove a Mexican flag Wednesday morning that he had hoisted below the U.S. and Texas flags that typically fly in front of his scruel, a symbol he agreed to fly to show support for his predominantly Hispanic student body.

 At nearby Hamilton Middle School, child was asked to wipe off Mexican and U.S. flags painted on his face.

-So there's a there's beginning to be an in your face uh attitude that's springing up with this now.
+So, you know, there's a now there's beginning to be an in-your-face attitude that's springing up with this now.

-And this is this is it's gonna be interesting.
+And this is this is it's going to be interesting.

-At some point, uh, as I have theorized recently, there will be a um uh a backlash.
+At some point, as I have theorized recently, there will be a backlash.

 It's amazing because look at all that isn't being done to secure the border on illegal immigration.